|

 insignia.
 Undisclosed -- This unaltered Luftwaffe

 part of Germany has a swastika over the doorway, only partly removed.
-Vogelsang -- There is a
+Undisclosed -- This Westwall tunnel entrance

 swastika inlaid into the floor of the Ehrenhalle ("Cult Room") of the